Hill Prizes Frequently Asked Questions

 Can one person apply as a PI for more than one category?

-Applicants must choose only one category (medicine, engineering, biological sciences, physical sciences or technology) for their submissions.
+Applicants must choose only one category (medicine, public health, engineering, biological sciences, physical sciences or technology) for their submission.
 A PI may participate in multiple applications, but each application may only be submitted in one category each.

-Institutions and companies are required to approve submission of a proposal by their faculty or staff.
-Evaluation of the proposal itself by institutions prior to submission is at the discretion of the individual institution.
+Institutions, organizations and companies are required to approve submission of a proposal by their faculty or staff.
+Evaluation of the proposal itself by organizations prior to submission is at the discretion of the individual organization.

-The institutional approval will be self-reported by applicants on their submission form (as a checked box).
-The goal is to make sure institutions are aware of and approve the funding and requirements if they are selected, as the funding will go to the applicants’ institutions.
+The approval will be self-reported by applicants on their submission form (as a checked box).
+The goal is to make sure organizations are aware of and approve the funding and requirements if they are selected, as the funding will go to the recipients’ organizations.
 Approval from a VPR, CRO, Dean, Department Chair or equivalent authorized individual is recommended.

-A letter of institutional approval is not required.
+A letter of approval from the institution or organization is not required.

 Application Materials and Process